by Alice Von Kannon

 I have a mystery, and I need help to solve it.

-This tale began in 2017 when I was doing research for a novel I wrote set in the Regency, my first attempt at this.
-I was always a hound for slang – Chris and I both adored all British slang from the time we met in high school, and over the years I did considerable research on the subject.
-Two other favorites were the Yiddish slang of New York in the early 20th century, and the rich vein of American slang that erupted to the surface in popular culture in the 1930's and 40’s.
+This tale began in 2017 when I was doing research for a novel I wrote set in the Regency.
+I was always a hound for slang – Chris and I adored all British slang from the time we met in high school, and over the years I did considerable research on the subject.
+We were film students then, and we also loved the rich vein of American slang that erupted in the 1930's and 40’s.
 If you’ve never seen the 1941 film Ball of Fire with Gary Cooper and Barbara Stanwyck, give it a look.
 An hysterically funny love letter from director Howard Hawks to this vibrant period of American cant.

-In the film, the professor played by Cooper has a revelation after a chat with a colorful garbage man.
-Disgusted with his just-completed twenty-three-page encyclopedia article on slang that he deems “embalmed phrases,” he decides to leave his academic ivory tower to “tap the major sources of slang, the streets, the slums, the theatrical and allied professions.”
+In the film, the professor played by Cooper dumps the "embalmed phrases" in his encyclopedia article on slang, and then leaves his academic ivory tower to “tap the major sources of slang, the streets, the slums, the theatrical and allied professions.”
 I never heard a better definition.

-As my own research unfolded, Regency period slang, in all its colorful eccentricity, rapidly became an obsession for me.
-I studied the sources, as best I could, the streets, the slums, (rookeries, they were called) as well as the theatrical and allied professions of that time.
-I also studied the so-called “cries of London,” the distinctive sing-song patter mostly lost to us now, of street sellers hawking their wares.
+As my own research unfolded, Regency slang, in all its colorful eccentricity, rapidly became an obsession.
+I studied the sources, as best I could two centuries later, the streets, the slums, (rookeries, they were called) as well as the theatrical and allied professions of that time.
+I also studied the “cries of London,” the distinctive sing-song patter, mostly lost to us now, of street sellers hawking their wares.

-One of the bedrocks of the study of Regency slang is the work of the antiquarian Francis Grose, a man who loved his history.
+One of the bedrocks of the study of Regency slang is the work of an artist, historian and lexicographer named Francis Grose.
 In 1785 he set down one of the first dictionaries of language considered vulgar at that time.
 He called it, in fact, Grose’s Classical Dictionary of the Vulgar Tongue.
 It was a runaway bestseller.
 Now, with Grose in hand, someone who was a “flat,” an ordinary Joe, could learn the secrets of street language, the cryptic patter of carriage drivers and costermongers and street sweepers, and he could translate what he heard.
-No more wondering to what degree he’d just been insulted by a jarvy he stiffed for a tip.
+No more wondering to what degree he’d just been insulted by a jarvy when he refused to tip him a hog.

-Grose went through three editions, the last one published in 1796, after his death.
+Grose's book went through three legitimate editions before he died in 1791.
 He was ripped off before he was cold.
-A 1795 book called Blackguardiana made a pretense of being an original work, when it really wasn’t.
-But, since slang is forever changing, other more legitimate editions of Grose appeared over the years, editions with additions, each one tailored to a new audience.
+Popular books like the 1795 Blackguardiana claimed to be original while robbing him freely.
+Over the years more legitimate editions of Grose, that actually credited the man, were published, editions with additions, each one tailored to a new audience.
 The 1811 “university” edition, punningly called Lexicon Balatronicum, the fool’s dictionary, supposedly added collegiate slang.
-There really aren’t as many changes in it, however, as there are in the next major reissue.
+There really aren’t as many changes in it, however, as in the next major reissue.

-The original Francis Grose version is everywhere, available in reprints as well as freely distributed on various blogsites.
-The Egan version can be a bit harder to find.
-I was sick of trying to read my crappy Ulan smeared Xerox print-on-demand copy of it, with many pages undecipherable, so I decided to blow for an old edition that was properly published.
-But the Egan version of Grose wasn’t a perennial, republished again and again throughout the 19th century, which makes it less expensive to lay hands on one that isn’t a first edition.
+The original Francis Grose version of Vulgar Tongue is everywhere, available in reprints as well as freely distributed on various blogsites.
+The Pierce Egan version can be a bit harder to find.
+I was sick of trying to read my crappy Ulan Press smeared Xerox print-on-demand copy of it, so I decided to blow for an old edition that was properly published.
+But the Egan version of Grose wasn’t a perennial that got republished again and again throughout the 19th century, which limited my choices.

 I found only four of the Egan editions on ABEbooks, all from 1823.